deephacks/westty/readme.md

 Westty also try to keep things programmatic simply because _code_ enable late binding and trump deployment descriptors and/or configuration files on any given day.

+The server engine starts in around 5 seconds (spent mostly on jar/class scanning) and consumes less than 10mb of JVM heap space.

 The following (optional) CDI drop-in modules are provided.
 All modules are self-sustained with clearly separated concerns and does not pollute classpath if not used.